 My research interests lie within community-based initiatives in collaboration with various federal, provincial, municipal, and non-governmental organizations.
 My interests focus on watershed and airshed issues affecting our local communities.
 Key to this is the involvement of my students in the research.

-I am currently collaborating with the Woods Hole Oceanographic Institution and the Woods Hole Research Centre to investigate river chemistry and land-ocean linkages through the sampling of the Fraser River and its local tributaries as part of the Global Rivers Project.
+I am currently collaborating with the Woods Hole Oceanographic Institution and the Woods Hole Research Center to investigate river geochemistry and land-ocean linkages through the sampling of the Fraser River and its Fraser Valley tributaries as part of the Global Rivers Observatory Project.
 For more information on these projects, click here.